 Once this file is downloaded by a user’s device, your ability to track what they do with that file falls off of a cliff.
 Imagine you were in the 90’s and gave out CDs with your podcast audio episodes and then tried to figure out who actually listened to them.
 Trying to track podcasts is pretty similar.
 We can track total downloads and we can tell if those downloads were from unique devices, but that’s where the measurement trail meets the edge of the cliff.

-How do I track my iTunes and overall Subscribers?
+How do I track my Apple Podcasts and overall Subscribers?

 Once you have third party tracking it is possible to look up how many unique feed hits, unique IP downloads you get from iTunes or Apple devices.
 You then need to act under the assumption that these are devices that are “subscribed” to your feed, automatically pinging the feed.